firdanrastama/Customer-Churn-Prediction/README.md

 ## Problem Statement

 Churn is when a customer stops doing business or ends a relationship with a company.
 It’s a common problem across a variety of industries and a company that can predict churn can take proactive action to retain valuable customers and get ahead of the competition.
 Predicting customer churn is critical for companies.
-It is more costly to acquire new customers than to retain existing ones.
+The goal of this project is to predict which customers are more likely to change and take actions accordingly

 ## Evaluation metric